 Prune Your Trees Regularly and Watch for Problematic Signs

 Trees require routine maintenance to keep them strong and healthy; this is why it’s essential to prune your trees periodically.
 When a tree is pruned correctly, its structure is improved by the removal of dead and defective branches.
 Cracks, cavities, decay and dead limbs are all signs indicating a tree is in trouble.
 If you notice any of these things on your trees, it’s important to call on a Certified Arborist who is specially trained and qualified to care for trees.

 It’s also wise to have an arborist assess your trees periodically as being proactive toward tree health and fertilization can help prevent tree damage.
 An arborist can evaluate the health of your trees and spot problems that would otherwise go unnoticed like decay, tree disease, pest infestations and root problems.

 Looking for more information?

-For more questions about your trees during storms and weather changes, feel free to call our office at 760.745.7871 or 858.485.0663.
+For more questions about your trees during storms and weather changes, feel free to call our office at 760.745.7871.
 Our Certified Arborist, Paul Rider, will help you address the situation and help to resolve the problem.

 Tree Barber specializes in quality tree services and helping residents in North County San Diego, including Vista, San Marcos, Bonsall, Carlsbad, Del Mar, Encinitas, Escondido, Fallbrook, Oceanside, Poway, Rancho Bernardo, Rancho Penasquitos, Rancho Santa Fe and Solana Beach.